scmacdon/AWSTracker/PPELambda/Readme.md

 ![AWS Tracking Application](images/lam.png)

-After you execute the Lambda function, it automatically create tags based on the image and applies them to the digital asset, as shown in this illustration.
+After you execute the Lambda function, it automatically detects the protective personal gear in this image (along with any other images) and creates a record in a DynamoDB table. as shown in this illustration.

 ![AWS Tracking Application](images/pic2.png)